Gideon's concubine

 The men agreed to follow Abimelech, so they gave him seventy shekels of silver from the temple of Baal, and Abimelech used the money to hire worthless and reckless men.
 He led them to his father’s house and killed all seventy of his brothers except Jotham, the youngest son who hid himself.

 All the men of Shechem then gathered together and made Abimelech king.
 For three years he reigned before the men of Shechem turned on him.
-In the end, he was killed by a woman.
+In the end, he was killed by a woman

 Who was this unnamed concubine of the mighty Gideon?
 Though she was denied the status of being a full-fledged wife, it was her son who became king.
 Did she raise him to resent his brothers?
 Did she live to see him become a murderer?
 How much of Abimelech’s character came from his mother?
 We’ll never know.

-Read about Gideon’s concubine in Scripture: Judges 8
+Read about Gideon’s concubine in the Bible:

 Let's chat!
 What are your thoughts?